ricemushy/matcha/README.md

 This extension features a number of features:

-- Read manga directly without ads
+- Read manga directly while coding
 - Get manga and anime news
 - Save your mangas to your list
-- Get anime related quotes!

 ### Preview